Baqend/guide/src/topics/wordpress/index.md

 If you want to change the Baqend account, head over to the *Account* tab and click on “Log Out”.

+Now, you can choose between *Speed Kit* and *Hosting* to use for your WordPress blog:

+- Use [Speed Kit](#speed-kit) if you want to accelerate your existing WordPress blog and handle scalability on your own.
+  This is easy to use and you will be set-up and done in seconds!
+- Use [Hosting](#hosting) if you want to create a static, scalable and high-performing copy of your blog hosted on Baqend.
+  We will take care of scaling your copy as request amounts are emerging.
+  You will not have dynamic features like comments or likes on your blog, though.

 ## Speed Kit